Industrial Heritage Stronghold

 Featherstone Town Council secures Arts Council England grant for new art project at Mill Pond Meadows

 We are delighted to announce that thanks to a grant from Arts Council England we are embarking on a new art project at Mill Pond Meadows Nature Reserve to build on the fantastic War Horse project.

 ‘Fighting From Home’ is a creative engagement programme led by artist Luke Perry exploring the wider impacts of WWI on society and the town.
 Luke will deliver an 8-month programme of action-based research and creative activities designed to create new connections between different generations focusing on Featherstone’s past to inform and inspire children and young people.

 Luke said: “This is a unique opportunity to tell the real human story of life led by the people of Featherstone through the Great War.
 So few people now know about the men whose work at home was vital to the war effort, the women who changed perceptions of gender by taking on roles never allowed to them before, of the families; local and refugee, struggling with poverty because all of their working members had left.
-Above all we can tell the stories of the incredible levels of support that were given by everyone, no-matter how poor or over-worked they were themselves.
+Above all, we can tell the stories of the incredible levels of support that everyone gave, no matter how poor or overworked they were.
 Featherstone showed great strength of social responsibility to those in need during WW1, it is a story so pertinent to the present situation that we must share it.”

-Mayor Cllr Steve Vickers said “Arts Council England have once again come through for Featherstone with a funding grant.
-It will enable us to engage people in the development of an additional piece of Art in a public space which, whilst being a stand-alone Artwork, will complement the works already completed at Mill Pond Meadow.
+Mayor Cllr Steve Vickers said “Arts Council England has once again come through for Featherstone with a funding grant.
+It will enable us to engage people in developing an additional piece of Art in a public space which, whilst being a stand-alone Artwork, will complement the works already completed at Mill Pond Meadow.
 Those who stayed at home, men, women and children played an important part during the First World War making sacrifices along the way and we in Featherstone are now able to recognise that fact with this new exciting project.”